fmu2/3d_photo_stylization/README.md

 ```shell
 python train_inpaint.py -d {data_path} -c configs/{file_name}.yaml -n {job_name} -g {gpu_id}
 ```
-The latest model checkpoint `inpaint-last.pth` and the config file `inpaint-config.yaml` will be saved in `log/{job_name}`.
+The latest model checkpoint `inpaint-last.pth` and the config file `inpaint-config.yaml` will be saved at `log/{job_name}`.

 To train the stylization module for style transfer, run
 ```shell
 python train_stylize.py -d {data_path} -s {style_path} -c configs/{file_name}.yaml -n {job_name} -g {gpu_id}
 ```
 Note that the job name needs to exactly match that of a pre-trained image reconstruction model.
-The latest model checkpoint `stylize-last.pth` and the config file `stylize-config.yaml` will be saved in `log/{job_name}`.
+The latest model checkpoint `stylize-last.pth` and the config file `stylize-config.yaml` will be saved at `log/{job_name}`.

 ### Evaluation